alfredo1995/metal-slug/README.md

 Recreated the classic arcade action game (Metal Slug) in 2D style (Run and Gun) developed in the Unity Engine.

     This game is capable of storing and displaying a lot of information simultaneously.
 Lots of animations, exaggerated explosions, lots of on-screen elements and big enemies.

-    The game also has its style of humor that makes even enemy deaths a little comical.

-    Implemented the use of Object Pooling (creation design pattern) to optimize my project and deal with markers that are being instantiated frequently.

 NOTE: When uploading all the files for this project, the file size limit set by GitHub was exceeded.
 GitHub imposes a file size limit of 100 MB for Git repositories.